mgreasly/react-v-redux/README.md

 Merged the hooks and toolkit implementations (so, probably the final state).

 ## redux-zero
-Bonus branch, using redux-zero instead of redux...
+Bonus implementation, using redux-zero instead of redux...

 ## Note:
 Created from [nano-react-app](https://github.com/nano-react-app/nano-react-app).